theo-xiao-sg/investment_python/README.md

 ```

 ### Trying it out
+* Run `moving_average_main.py` in the folder, a few images will be saved in the folder of "images"
-Feel free to change the ticker to any stock and the SMA to any day you want and see the results.
-However, the results will all be the same: SMA is not worth its value.
+* Feel free to change the ticker to any other stocks (in line 14-21) and the SMA days (in line 41) you like and see the results.
+However, the conclusion still hold: SMA is not as profitable as many investment gurus claim.